vanbilt/InforPresentation/readme.md

 ###Views

 Views go hand-in-hand with templating.
-Aurelia makes binding Views to ViewModels very simple with it's file naming convention.
+Aurelia makes binding Views to ViewModels very simple with its file naming convention.
 A file with a `.js` extension will become the ViewModel for a file with a `.html` extension in the same folder.

 ![File Naming Convention in Aurelia](images/file-naming-convention.png "File Naming Convention in Aurelia")